EdLeckert/wine-cellar/README.md

 - Sensor entity (per account) provides total bottle count.
 - Service provides detailed inventory.
 - Services provide summaries of inventory.
-- Service immediately refresh inventory from Cellar Tracker.
+- Service immediately refreshes inventory from Cellar Tracker.

 ## Disclaimer
 This is an unofficial integration of Cellar Tracker for Home Assistant.
-The developer and the contributors are not, in any way, affiliated with CellarTracker!
+The developer and the contributors are not in any way affiliated with CellarTracker!
 LLC.

 "CellarTracker!" is a trademark of CellarTracker!
 LLC